-You need to read, understand and agree to abide by the following conditions when you apply to study at CIT:
+You need to read, understand and agree to abide by the following conditions:

 1. Student Visa Conditions

 1.1.
-You must abide by the student conditions of your student visa (please see the Australian Government Department of Home Affairs website) relating to tuition and material fees, course performance, class commitment (and maintain a valid enrolment for your chosen course of study), work rights and good conduct and where applicable the course attendance requirement of 80% at the Canberra Institute of Technology (CIT).
+You must abide by the conditions of your student visa (please see the Australian Government Department of Home Affairs website) relating to tuition and material fees, course performance and progress, class commitment (and maintain valid enrolment in your chosen course/s of study), work rights, good conduct and, where applicable, the course attendance requirement of 80% at the Canberra Institute of Technology (CIT).
 If you are judged to have not complied with these visa conditions, CIT is required to notify the Australian Government immigration authorities.
 This may result in cancellation of your student visa and you may be required to return to your home country.

 1.2.
-You must also notify CIT within 7 days of your arrival in Australia of your current residential address and your international address, personal email address and personal mobile or contact phone number.
+You must notify CIT within 7 days of your arrival in Australia of your current residential address and your international address, personal email address and personal mobile or contact phone number.
 You must advise any future changes of your residential address and your international address, personal email address and personal mobile or contact phone number within 7 days.
-CIT is required by law to keep your residential address so you can be contacted if you do not satisfy course requirements.
-If you do not abide by this condition, you may not be aware of any such contact by CIT.
+CIT is required by law to keep your current contact details and mentioned above so you can be contacted if you do not satisfy course requirements.
+If you do not abide by this condition, you may not receive important communication from CIT.
 This situation may lead to the cancellation of your student visa.
 CIT will monitor your “Academic Performance and Attendance” in accordance with the relevant CIT policy International Students on Student Visas compliance with the ESOS Act Policy : Canberra Institute of Technology (cit.edu.au).
 CIT is required to have current emergency contact details during your studies with CIT.
 These details include, Family name and Given name, current residential address, personal mobile or contact phone number and personal email address.
 If any changes occur at any time to the original emergency contact details provided, CIT International must be notified within 7 days.

 1.4.
-The ‘default date’ as shown on the Letter of Offer, is the final day for entry to this program.
-If you do not commence studies by this date you are in default of your student visa conditions and CIT is obliged to report this default within 31 days to the Australian Government immigration authorities.
-The exception to the requirement of 31 days is if the student is under 18 years of age.
-In this case, CIT must report the student's non commencement or termination of studies within 14 days of the default.
+The ‘default date’ as shown on the Letter of Offer is the final day for entry to this course.
+If you do not commence studies by this date, you are in default of your student visa conditions and CIT is obliged to report this default within 31 days to the Australian Government immigration authorities.

 2. Release of Information

 2.1.
-The information provided in this Application is required by the Australian Government Department of Education and the Australian Government Department of Immigration and Border Protection (DIBP) as evidence of enrolment in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The information provided in this Letter of Offer is required by the Australian Government Department of Education, Skills and Employment and the Australian Government Department of Home Affairs as evidence of enrolment in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

 2.2.
-The offer of place and enrolment of the student must be made in accordance with the provisions of the Education Services for Overseas Students (ESOS) Act 2000; the ESOS Regulations 2001 and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (The National Code 2007).
+The offer of place and enrolment of the student must be made in accordance with the provisions of the Education Services for Overseas Students (ESOS) Act 2000; the ESOS Regulations 2001 and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (The National Code 2018).

 2.3.
 This information will be made available to other Australian Commonwealth, State or Territory government agencies.
 Information will include personal and contact details, course enrolment details and changes, and the circumstance of any suspected breach by the student of a student visa condition.

 2.4.
-Information regarding your attendance and academic progress may also be made available to your sponsor if the sponsorship is through your own Government or an Australian Government agency.
-For example the Endeavour or Australia Awards Scholarship programs.
+Information regarding your attendance and academic progress may be made available to your sponsor if the sponsorship is through your own Government or an Australian Government agency.
+For example: the Australia Awards Scholarship programs.